Eagle Mountain - Woodfibre Gas Pipeline project

 - Trenchless construction would continue through the Monmouth Ridge Mountain.
-The exit point will be near the Woodfibre site and won’t be visible from Squamish.
+The exit point will be on the Woodfibre site.

 This construction technique is similar to what was used to build the new Port Mann water main deep below the Fraser River.